-The setting was great, amazing weather and a great cold beer.
-I’m meeting with a friend of mine, very proactive, ambitious and humble guy.
+The setting was great, amazing weather, and a great cold beer.
+I’m meeting with a friend of mine, a very proactive, ambitious, and humble guy.
 It’s been a while since the last time we catch up.

-We start talking, randomly jump from one topic to another, simply sharing project ideas without a concrete destination, our minds engage in providing feedback and seeing how we can support each other get further.
+We start talking, randomly jump from one topic to another, simply sharing project ideas without a concrete destination, our minds engage in providing feedback, and see how we can support each other get further.

 As beers make their way through, he suddenly begins to share with me his biggest influences, those that allow him to overcome the obstacles in his mind.